cs3524-lima/messenger-assessment/README.md

 The client must be running at the same time as the server.

 While both server and client are running, you will be able to send messages through the client.
-More than one instance of the client can run and they will be able to relay messages to each other through the server.
+More than one instance of the client can run and they will be able to relay messages to each other through our server.